UPDATED JUL 14, 2020

-Alright, we’re starting off this list with a monster — we’re talking about 85 miles of paved trails, ready and waiting for you.
-What’s that, you can’t run 85 miles?
-Well, no one said you had to.
+Alright, we’re starting off this list with a monster — we’re talking about 87 miles of paved trails, with a projected total of 101 miles when the trail's completed.
+What’s that, you can’t run 87 miles?
 You could channel your inner Forrest Gump (run, Forrest!) and tackle the whole trail.
-But if you think that sounds a little crazy, hit the trail to run as fast and as far as you’d like.
+But if you think that sounds a bit too ambitious, hit the trail to run as fast and as far as you’d like.
 Do so by accessing the Towpath at any one of the 50+ trailheads throughout Northeast Ohio.

 A lot of people forget about Rockefeller Park, and that’s a damn shame.
 This seven-mile trail will take you along MLK Dr. and Superior Ave., right near Case Western Reserve University (and all the fun things in University Circle).
 Run all morning before cooling down at a cafe or juice bar in University Circle.

 Old train track turned trail?
 Check!
-This quick route is just over one mile, but gives runners scenic views of some of the best parts of Cleveland.
+This quick route is just over one mile (1.3 to be exact), but gives runners, cyclists, and walkers scenic views of some of the best parts of Cleveland.
 Connecting to the popular Towpath trail, this trail also goes through the West Bank of the Flats, before ending at Wendy Park.
 One of Cleveland’s newest running paths, the Lake Link Trail also offer sights of Lake Erie and some of The Land’s historical industrial scene.

-It’s not all food trucks and live music at Edgewater Park.
-There’s no shortage of running routes here, either.
-As a result, this spot is a go-to for runners of all kinds.
+It’s not all food trucks and live music at Edgewater Park — there’s no shortage of running routes here, either.
+As a result, this spot is a go-to for runners of all kind.
 No matter your experience or ability level, you’ll enjoy breaking a sweat just off the Shoreway.
 The convenient location isn’t far from downtown, and the lakefront trail and stunning green space will help you disconnect from your day to day.

-If you’re looking for a place to go long, you’ve found a winner in the Rocky River Reservation.
-Spanning eight communities, the reservation offers more than 13 miles of paved all-purpose trails, along with more than a dozen hiking and walking trails.
+If you’re in the mood for a long run, you’ve found a winner in the Rocky River Reservation.
+Spanning eight communities, the woodland park reservation offers more than 13 miles of paved all-purpose trails, along with more than a dozen hiking and walking trails.
 Kick off your run at Emerald Necklace Marina and stay the course until you reach Strongsville at Bagley Rd.
 Of course, you could always head back at any point.
-Or, you could keep going strong, heading into Mill Stream Run Reservation once you make it to Strongsville.
+Or, you keep going strong, heading into Mill Stream Run Reservation once you make it to Strongsville.
 Whatever you do, just remember you’re going to have to turn around at some point.

-When it comes to running routes, the Nature Center at Shaker Lakes delivers two in one.
-That’s two trails in one nature center.
+When it comes to running routes, the Nature Center at Shaker Lakes delivers two in one — two trails in one nature center.
 And those two trails happen to be nestled in and around six natural habitats, including a lake, a stream, a marsh, a field, a ravine, and a forest.
-Geez!
 That’s a lot to look forward to.
-Luckily, you can check it all out as you stride along the Stearns Trail.
-Or, you can log some steps on the All People’s Trail.
-Although these trails are on the shorter side, don’t let the distance fool you.
-The staircases around the woodland routes are an equalizer, creating one heck of a workout no matter how fit you are.
+Luckily, you can check it all out as you stride along the mile-long Stearns Trail.
+Or, you can log some steps on the half-mile All People’s Trail.
+Although these trails are on the shorter side, don’t let the distance fool you — the staircases around the woodland routes are an equalizer, creating one heck of a workout no matter how fit you are.

-Here’s a trail that’s short and sweet.
-And it just might be one of the area’s best kept secrets.
-At minimum, this 2.1-mile trail through Broadway Slavic Village flies under some runners’ radar.
-Well, at least it used to!
-Now this rail trail, utilizing the former Wheeling & Lake Erie Rail line, connects you to Ohio and Erie Canal Towpath trail and to the Cleveland Metroparks Garfield Park Reservation.
-Whether you’re using the route to get a workout in or to travel about the neighborhood, you’ll enjoy the paved path and sights—like Mill Creek Waterfall—along the way.
+Here’s a trail that’s short (2.1 miles) and sweet — and it just might be one of the area’s best kept secrets.
+This rail trail, utilizing the former Wheeling & Lake Erie Rail line, connects you to Ohio and Erie Canal Towpath trail and to the Cleveland Metroparks Garfield Park Reservation.
+Whether you’re using the route to get a workout in or to travel around the neighborhood, you’ll enjoy the paved path and sights—like Mill Creek Waterfall—along the way.